The 7 Best Ways To Provide Proof Of Onward Travel At Airports & Immigration

 Therefore if you are going to use this approach, you should be prepared to buy a ticket on the spot, just in case you can’t persuade the check-in agent or the immigration officer to let you through.

 That means that you should arrive at the departure airport as early as possible, as you’ll need to leave time for booking a ticket online if the check-in clerk demands it.
 More time also means more time to search for a good flight deal so that you don’t get totally ripped off.

-We read one very entertaining account of a traveller who almost missed her flight, because she only had 30 minutes to buy a ticket before the gate closed.
+We read the very entertaining account of Lauren from Never Ending Footsteps who almost missed her flight because she only had 30 minutes to buy a ticket before the gate closed.

 It might also be a good idea to have a data plan on your phone, as you may not always be able to find good free WiFi at the airport.